No-George/PlanetBaubles/README.md

 Place a neopixel in each planet/bauble and it will subtly twinkle with the natural colours of that planet.

 ## Setup
-Enter your coordinates into the code and it will flash the planets whne they're overhead.
+Enter your coordinates into the code and it will flash the planets when they're overhead.
 During the day, the sun will be generally yellow.
 At night it will have a disco.

 For minimal setup, place the files on the desktop of a pi zero and install python dependencies.